Political positions of Rand Paul: Abortion and bioethics

-Paul is opposed to abortion.
+Paul opposes abortion.
 However, in a 2013 interview, he said that he would not oppose abortion in some individual cases involving a woman's health.
 He opposes the use of federal, state, or local government funds for abortion.

 During a 2014 CNN interview with Pete Hamby, he said that he supported the use of medications (such as the morning-after pill) to prevent pregnancy because Plan B is basically "taking two birth control pills in the morning and two in the evening and I'm not opposed to that."

 Describing himself as "100% pro life," Paul has said, "I believe life begins at conception and it is the duty of our government to protect this life....
 I have stated many times that I will always vote for any and all legislation that would end abortion or lead us in the direction of ending abortion."
 He has been a sponsor or cosponsor of several legislative measures to effectively ban virtually all abortions by recognizing a legal right to life of human embryos from the moment of fertilization.

 Paul favors a federal ban on abortion, but he has said that until the U.S. Supreme Court overturns Roe v.
 Wade or the nation passes a constitutional amendment to ban abortions nationwide, the legality of abortion should be left to the individual states to decide without federal involvement.

 During his senate campaign, Paul said he received a 100% pro-life score on a Kentucky Right to Life survey and said he had indicated on the survey form that he opposed human cloning for use in embryonic stem-cell research or medical treatments.
 This was disputed by Kentucky Right to Life, however, who endorsed Paul's primary opponent instead and said that Paul had not, in fact, answered the stem-cell research question.
 As reported by the Cincinnati Enquirer at the time, the Kentucky Right to Life produced a hard-copy of the survey form from Paul showing that he had not answered the question while his campaign produced an electronic copy of the form showing that he had answered the question.
 He received a perfect score from the National Right to Life Committee.

 Civil rights

+Rand Paul's views on civil rights have evolved over time, particularly on the issue of the Civil Rights Act of 1964.
+In the early 2010s, Paul expressed some opposition to the Civil Rights Act, arguing that it violated the rights of private business owners to discriminate against their customers.
+However, in recent years, Paul has softened his stance on the Civil Rights Act.
+In 2014, he praised the act during a commemoration of its 50th anniversary.
+He said that the act had changed the future of the nation by enforcing the belief that all men and women are created equal.

-Paul has spoken out against racial discrimination, particularly with in law enforcement and the United States prison system.
+Paul has spoken out against racial discrimination, particularly with in law enforcement and the U.S. prison system.